-In addition, IHDA has homeownership programs which provide first mortgage financing and downpayment assistance.
+In addition, IHDA has a homeownership program that provides first mortgage financing and down payment assistance.
 These funds are provided to homebuyers through financial institutions approved by IHDA.

 Local:

 Some local programs include, but are not limited to, the following: